QARANC.co.uk British Legion Poppy Appeal

 On the 12 February 1942 smaller boats were made available in an effort to evacuate more female nurses.
 This included the Vyner-Brooke that evacuated 65 Australian Army Nursing Service (AANS) Sisters.
 Sadly she was later sunk with the loss of 12 of the Sisters.

-The SS Kuala was attacked whilst at sea by a Japanese pilot and this attack resulted in the death of Principal Matron Miss Jones of the QAIMNS, Mrs Cherry of the Malayan Auxiliary Nursing Services, Miss Spedding of the 20th CGH, Miss Russell of the 17th CGH and Miss West of the 1st Malayan who were in a meeting discussing the care of the wounded.
+The SS Kuala was attacked whilst at anchor at an uninhabited island in the Indonesian Archipelago by a flight of Japanese bombers and this attack resulted in the death of Principal Matron Miss Jones of the QAIMNS, Mrs Cherry of the Malayan Auxiliary Nursing Services, Miss Spedding of the 20th CGH, Miss Russell of the 17th CGH and Miss West of the 1st Malayan who were in a meeting discussing the care of the wounded.
 The bomb also killed other QAs such as Helen Montgomerie and Lorna Symondson.
-The boat had to be evacuated because of a fire and more nurses were killed because they were unable to get a lifejacket.
-Brenda McBryde in Quiet Heroines: Nurses of the Second World War cites the figures as 18 QAs and 5 TANS (Territorial Army Nursing Service).
+The boat had to be evacuated because of a fire and more were killed because they were unable to get a lifejacket.
+Brenda McBryde in Quiet Heroines cites the figures as 18 QAs and 5 TANS (Territorial Army Nursing Service).

 BMH Singapore War Atrocities

 During the height of World War Two on the 15 February 1942 Singapore fell to the Japanese Army.
 BMH Singapore saw some war atrocities carried out by the troops of Japan.
-At about 1pm Japanese troops advanced to BMH Singapore with the leading soldier carrying their red and white Japanese flag.
-At this time the Commanding Officer (CO) of BMH Singapore, Lieutenant Colonel Craven (RAMC), was discussing the hospital's surrender with the hospital Chaplain and the hospital Registrar, Major H. Henderson and Major J. W. D. Bull.
-The hospital was clearly marked with a red cross but this did not save the patients and staff from the savagery of these enemy soldiers.
+At about 1pm Japanese troops advanced with the leading soldier carrying their red and white flag.
+At this time the Commanding Officer (CO), Lieutenant Colonel Craven (RAMC), was discussing the surrender with the Chaplain and the Registrar, Major H. Henderson and Major J. W. D. Bull.
+The building was clearly marked with a red cross but this did not save the patients and staff from the savagery of these enemy soldiers.
 Captain J. E. Bartlett of the RAMC went to meet them and as he said the word Hospital he was fired upon and a hand grenade was thrown.
 This started an attack upon the hospital and those within by about 100 armed Japanese troops with bayonets attacked to their rifles.
 He escaped this and rushed to the CO's office to report the advancing troops and the attack.

 Major Bull held up a red cross flag to the window and was immediately shot at.
 More shots were fired at the hospital followed by explosions.
 The officers made their way from the top floor to the ground floor and found many doctors, nurses and patients dead from gunshot wounds and shrapnel from the bombardment.